 In late January 1905, the local paper, the West London and Fulham Times, reported that Fulham had obtained a 99-year lease on Craven Cottage and that redevelopment could start.

 Work started on a new stand on Stevenage Road in May 1905.
 The Club appointed Scottish architect, Archibald Leitch, to design and build the new stand and the Clyde Structural Iron Company was hired to provide the steelwork.

 During construction, the old mud banks on the other three sides of the ground were now terraced and Leitch installed crush barriers.
 These crush barriers became synonymous with football terracing around the country and were later patented by Archibald Leitch.
-The Cottage was also built at the corner of the new stand since the architect omitted to include changing rooms in the new stand.

 The 5,000-seat stand was completed for the first fixture of the 1905/06 season.
 The redevelopment works cost £15,000.
 The sitting MP and Fulham President, W. Hayes Fisher, officially opened the new ground on 2 September 1905 before Fulham and Portsmouth played out a goalless draw in front of 20,000 spectators.The Johnny Haynes Stand and Cottage remain among the finest examples of Archibald Leitch’s work and both have been designated as Grade II listed buildings.

 Today, the Cottage still houses dressing rooms for the home and visiting teams.
 It also accommodates offices including the Head Coach’s matchday office, a players’ lounge, and a balcony from where guests of the players watch matches.